Nicolab/storux/README.md

 </div>

 Easy and powerful state store (Flux implementation) using actions, listeners and reducers (optional).
-Storux is a state store manager, to manage the state of an application (Website, App mobile, Web App, ...).
+Storux is a state store manager, to manage the state of an application (Website, App mobile, Web App, Node API, ...).

 You can manage the entire state of your project with a single store or separate the state into many specific stores (authStore, articleStore, commentStore, appStore, ...).

 Storux's philosophy is to be easy to use and productive.
 Powerful and makes life easier for the front developer.

+Browser and server, both are supported (great for <abbr title="Server Side Rendering">SSR</abbr>).

 Take advantage of the possibilities and __Enjoy!__